tkucic/tkucic.github.io/_posts/plc-programming/2022-27-11-debug-codesys-with-custom-exceptions.md

 CmpApp, SysExcept, SysTypes2_Interfaces are libraries and will increase the binary code size.
 Be sure to remove those before deploying to production.

 This is a tool like any other and needs to be used accordingly.
-There is no need to run this continuously, for example on major releases or during testing this could be implemented to confirm there are no exceptions or funny buisness going on after a code change.
+There is no need to run this continuously, for example on major releases or during testing this could be implemented to confirm there are no exceptions or funny business going on after a code change.

 An easy way to disable this is by not even building the functions.
 To exclude a POU from build, click on the POU -> Properties -> Build Tab -> Exclude from build.
 This makes the compiler oblivious to the function.
 Please note, if you have used the POU in the application you will get a compiler error.